Laura Ranum, Ph.D.

 Most therapy development in DM1 centers on antisense oligonucleotides to block or destroy the expanded CUG repeats in the DMPK RNA.
 If that were accomplished, could bidirectional transcription or RAN translation still have an effect on the disease course?
 Is getting rid of the CUG RNA expansion enough to treat the disease?

-An antisense oligo, such as ISIS-DMPKRx, is a great idea because it is designed to destroy the CUG RNA, and this would also get rid of any possible CUG RAN proteins.
+An antisense oligo, such as Ionis Pharmaceutical's DMPKRx, is a great idea because it is designed to destroy the CUG RNA, and this would also get rid of any possible CUG RAN proteins.
 I am hopeful that this will be enough to make a big impact on the disease.
 But there could still be additional problems caused by remaining RNA and proteins not removed by the drug, such as CAG RNA [resulting from bidirectional transcription of the CTG repeat] and RAN proteins.
 We don’t yet know the impact that the CAG RNAs or RAN proteins have on DM1 at this point, but we’re working hard on this problem and will need to keep this in mind.